imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 As the timer overhead estimate we use the minimum observed duration between two `timer.now()`s, one immediately after the other.

 Moving forward, we are planning to continue adjusting for the timer overhead, with the following improvements:
-- we'll monitor and register the timer overhead during the OPCODE measurements.
+- We'll monitor and register the timer overhead during the OPCODE measurements.
 This is motivated by the observation from the preliminary results, that the timer overhead measured exhibits periodic bumps.
-We will consider filtering out the measurements where the measure timer overhead was above a given threshold,
+We will consider filtering out the measurements where the measure timer overhead was above a given threshold.
-- we should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument see [section Estimation validation and exploration](#Estimation-validation-and-exploration).
+- We should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument see [section Estimation validation and exploration](#Estimation-validation-and-exploration).

 #### Repetition and accounting for warm-up